 - See also: verilog, ada, pascal, vhdl-ams, property-specification-language, isbn

-- I have 85 facts about VHSIC Hardware Description Language. what would you like to know? email me and let me know how I can help.
+- Have a question about VHSIC Hardware Description Language not answered here?
+Email me and let me know how I can help.

 Example code from the Hello World Collection: